 It appears that in circumstances where the ASA considers it should have been foreseeable to a marketer that publishing an ad would amount to a serious breach of the Code, either due to the sensitive nature of the subject matter and the circumstances in which it appears, or because the marketer has breached assurances to the ASA that the copy in question will not be used again, then it may hold that that ad has brought advertising into disrepute.

-Due to the exceptional nature of a breach of this rule, the ASA and CAP may require marketers who breach it to have their ads vetted by CAP’s Copy Advice team prior to publication.
+Due to the exceptional nature of a breach of this rule, the ASA and CAP may require marketers who breach it to have their ads vetted by CAP’s Copy Advice team prior to publication, for a period of time.